scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/index.rst

     dax
     scenarios

 If you’re building on DynamoDB, understanding its cost model is critical, especially as workloads scale.
 But AWS’s pricing complexity often makes that easier said than done.
-That’s why we built the `DynamoDB Cost Calculator <calculator>`_: a tool that gives you a clear, fast estimate of what your workloads will really cost.
+That’s why we built the :doc:`DynamoDB Cost Calculator <calculator>`: a tool that gives you a clear, fast estimate of what your workloads will really cost.

 Whether you’re running production systems or just exploring alternatives like ScyllaDB, this tool helps you break down the key cost drivers and compare options with confidence.